 Safe data: Is there a disclosure risk in the data itself?

 Safe outputs: Are the statistical results non-disclosive?

-Consideration of the Five Safes has been central to the INSIGHT's establishment and operation, and has been reviewed independently by the Research Ethics Committee.
+Consideration of the Five Safes is central to the way INSIGHT works, and has been reviewed independently by the Research Ethics Committee.

 How much does it cost to access the data?

 There is a cost for INSIGHT and its partners in building the INSIGHT infrastructure, preparing the data and running the research service.
 To cover this, and to enable INSIGHT to be sustainable, applicants will be charged to access the data, or for services provided using the data, or both.

 We are keen, however, that the cost is not a barrier to research that would benefit patients, so our costing model will take into consideration the type and size of the organisation applying.

 Images (top to bottom): 1) A researcher in the lab at UCL Institute of Ophthalmology.
 Credit: Anton Webb / UCL Institute of Ophthalmology, 2018; 2) An OCT scan being performed at Moorfields, 2018.
 Credit: Moorfields Eye Hospital (library shot); 3) A patient undergoing an eye test at Moorfields, Credit: Anton Webb / UCL Institute of Ophthalmology, 2018; 4) A retinal examination being undertaken at Moorfields.
 Credit: Anton Webb / UCL Insitute of Ophthalmology, 2018.